Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 You need these values as parameters in the OAuth flow in your app.

 <a name="redirect"/>
-## Redirect the browser to the Azure sign-in page
+## Redirect the browser to the sign-in page

-Your app needs to redirect the browser to the Azure sign-in page to get an authorization code and continue the OAuth flow.
+Your app needs to redirect the browser to the sign-in page to get an authorization code and continue the OAuth flow.

 In the Connect sample, the code that redirects the browser is in the [`AuthenticationManager.connect`](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect/blob/master/app/AuthenticationManager.php#L49) function.